 - Download our Moving to South Africa Guide (PDF)

-With some of the continent's best communications infrastructure, expats shouldn't have too much trouble with keeping in touch in South Africa.
+Thanks to the excellent communications infrastructure, keeping in touch in South Africa will be a breeze.
 While there is room for improvement, there is easy access to moderately fast internet and comprehensive mobile and fixed-line telephone networks.

 Internet in South Africa

-While South Africa is placed in the top 100 broadband speeds in the world, it still falls below the standard of a number of European and Asian destinations.
+While South Africa has one of the top 100 broadband speeds in the world, it still falls below the standard of several European and Asian destinations.

 ADSL is widely available in South Africa but requires a fixed phone line.
-The physical infrastructure of telephone lines throughout the country is owned by Telkom (a largely state-owned enterprise).
-ADSL users must therefore pay Telkom for line rental as well as their internet service provider for network access.
-This can prove to be expensive.
+Telkom (a largely state-owned enterprise) owns the physical infrastructure of telephone lines throughout the country.
+ADSL users must, therefore, pay Telkom for line rental and their internet service provider for network access, which can prove expensive.

 The good news is that fibre, a faster and often better-value alternative, is becoming increasingly accessible in South Africa as fibre networks are extended.